mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

         # Replace server's previous description.
         address = server.address
         newTopologyDescription.servers[address] = server

+        # for drivers that implement CMAP, mark the connection pool as ready after
+        # a successful check.
+        if server.type != Unknown:
+            pool.ready()

         take any additional actions,
         depending on the TopologyType and server...